Local women give second life to plastic waste | Ghana News Agency

 It also needs academic partnerships that can facilitate research in tandem with the organisation to support a just transition to the green economy.

-Dr LaShanda Korley, the U.S. Department of State Science Envoy, is happy about the innovation and how the women have been empowered to add value to the waste.
+Dr. LaShanda Korley, the U.S. Department of State Science Envoy, is happy about the innovation and how women have been empowered to add value to the waste.

 Dr Korley acknowledges that plastic waste pollution is one of the climate crises confronting humanity and that it is important to put in more effort to make the plastic circular economy work.